DanielSvub/anytype/README.md

 ```

 ## Derived Structures
-AnyType supports inheritance and method overriding by defining custom structures with object or list embedded in them.
-As Go uses the embedded pointer as receiver instead of the structure itself, the pointer to the derived structure ("ego pointer") has to be stored using the method `Init(ptr Object)`/`Init(ptr List)`.
+AnyType supports inheritance and method overriding by defining custom structures with embedded object or list.
+As Go uses the embedded pointer as a receiver instead of the embedding structure, the pointer to the derived structure (so-called "ego pointer") has to be stored using the method `Init(ptr Object)`/`Init(ptr List)`.
 When overriding a method, the ego pointer can be obtained with `Ego() Object`/`Ego() List`.

 ```go
 // Embeds an object